Blog

 Attention Is Currency, And Taste Is How You Spend It

 The real economics of what people choose to look at.
-As an ad person, Mike understands attention deeply - but it's not about capturing it.
-It's about deserving it.
+It's not about capturing attention - it's about deserving it.

 Read